Maximum sampled conditional likelihood for informative subsampling: Numerical experiments

 The simulation results in Figure~\ref{fig:poisson1} shows similar patterns of the simulation study in Section~\ref{sec:multi-class-logistic}.
-The MSE of the naive estimator does not decrease with the subsample size.
-Both the weighted estimator and the MSCLE have smaller MSEs for larger sample sizes.
-The MSCLE is uniformly more efficient than the other estimators in terms of the MSEs.
-We also consider the case of a misspecified pilot estimator.
-The resulting impacts are similar to those observed in Section~\ref{sec:multi-class-logistic}, so we omit the results here. \black
+The variance is the dominating term in the MSE for both the IPW estimator and the MSCLE.
+The bias of the naive estimator does not decrease with the subsample size.
+Both the IPW estimator and the MSCLE have smaller variances for larger sample sizes.
+The MSCLE is uniformly more efficient than the other estimators in terms of the variances.

+For the computational costs, the relative pattern is very similar to that for the multi-class logistic regression and thus we omit the results.

+We also have additional numerical results on the effect of pilot misspecification for Poisson regression.
+Please see them in Section~\ref{sec:poisson-regression-1} of the Appendix.

+Figure~\ref{fig:poisson3} plots the empirical variances and estimated variances to evaluate the performance of the asymptotic variance in Theorem~\ref{thm:1p} for Poisson regression.
+We see that the empirical variances and the estimated variances are very close, showing that the approximation based on the asymptotic distribution in Theorem~\ref{thm:1p} is accurate.